 What I do care about is getting my team to take this serious and getting them to profitability as soon as I can.

-You want to get in the right frame of mind and to get your subconscious mind to understand that this is serious business.
+You want to get in the right frame of mind and to get your subconscious to understand that this is a serious business.

 That’s the same mindset a person coming into this business needs to be in.

 It’s also a big part of why my wife and I, when we joined our second company, bought the most expensive package possible.

 It wasn’t so we had more product to give, sell, or “place” with our friends.
 It was to feel the gravity of our decision and to force our mind to understand that we were committing to this 100%.

 So put that in your pipe and smoke it.

 (I don’t know why I said that, but it seemed like a good thing to say.)

 This is kind of like a barrier of entry as well because it can be a psychological barrier to people taking this business seriously.